ZipCPU/sdspi/rtl/README.md

       been designed specifically for Xilinx components, but also supports a non-Xilinx simulation model.

+    - [XSDDELAY](xsddelay.v), contains the trim support--an option that can
+      be used to artificially delay each IO input--CMD, DS, and DAT[7:0]--by an arbitrary amount to help close timing.

     - [XSDSERDES8X](xsdserdes8x.v), contains the setup necessary to instantiate both low-level 8:1 and 1:8 SERDES IO controllers.
 This has also been designed for Xilinx components, and no non-Xilinx simulation model (currently) exists for this component.

   - [SDIO](sdio/sdio.v) is the top level of the host controller.
 It contains all of the logic of this IP, save the PHY front end itself.

     - [SDWB](sdio/sdwb.v) is the Wishbone command and control module.